nemosx/Advent-of-Code-2015/README.md

-# adventofcode
+# Advent of Code 2015

-Just having some fun with Advent of Code 2015 while learning more about NodeJS and various other Javascript paradigms.
+Just having some fun while exploring various techniques to problem solving.